 KRA must be specific, understandable, and quantifiable.
 Instead of making exaggerated goals sound meaningful, you need to focus and figure out what the goals look like and how to measure them.

-KRAs could vary from organization to organization and as per the work profile but they should give a general description of the work expected and also outline the key areas where the employee is expected to deliver.
+KRAs could vary from organization to organization and as per the work profile.
+Still, they should give a general description of the work expected and also outline the key areas where the employee is expected to deliver.

 The steps suggested for setting up KRAs/KPIs are:-